celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/stylist/wigs.rst

 [STYLIST]_

-    Rapunzel's hair is quite the finest I've seen.
+    Rapunzel's hair is quite the finest I know of.

     It's a very lustrous colour.
 It'll carry any dye, and yet it has a beautiful sheen all its own.